4 Ways to Machu Picchu (Without Hiking the Inca Trail)

 research-trip-to-peru.jpg

-As such, when we launched our Taste of Peru and Machu Picchu Tour some of our travelers hesitated on joining because of the common misconception that the only way to reach the ruins was by means of hiking and camping.
+As such, when we launched our all inclusive trips to Peru some of our travelers hesitated to join because of the common misconception that the only way to reach the ruins was by means of hiking and camping.

 The city of Cusco is most often the starting point for a journey to Machu Picchu.
 Travelers arrive to Cusco via flights from the capital of Lima.
-Although there are buses that make the journey, we recommend the 1 hour 20 minute flight since there are numerous daily departures on LATAM and Avianca Airlines and they are relatively budget-friendly.
+Although there are buses that make the journey, we recommend the 1 hour 20-minute flight since there are numerous daily departures on LATAM Airlines and they are relatively budget-friendly.

 LATAM-fight-from-lima-to-cusco.jpg

-In addition to the travel options I mention below there are also alternative treks, hikes, and walks which will lead you to Machu Picchu.
-However, I'm assuming if you're not interested in a 4-day trek on the Inca Trail, you're probably not interested in a 32 km walk to Aguas Calientes (also known as Machu Picchu Pueblo).
+In addition to the travel options I mention below, there are also alternative treks, hikes, and walks which will lead you to Machu Picchu.
+However, I'm assuming if you're not interested in a 4-day trek on the Inca Trail, you're probably not interested in a 32 km walk to Aguas Calientes (now called Machu Picchu Pueblo).
 Wild assumption, I know.
 That said, here are 4 ways to reach Machu Picchu without breaking your back:

-Step 1: Travel from Cusco to Aguas Calientes (also referred to as Machu Picchu Pueblo)
+Step 1: Travel from Cusco to Aguas Calientes (now referred to as Machu Picchu Pueblo)

-We recommend arriving to Aguas Calientes at least one day prior to your visit to Machu Picchu.
-Aguas Calientes is a small town approximately 6 km from the ruins; it is primarily a tourist hub with hotels, restaurants, and a train station to serve travelers on their way to the ruins.
+We recommend arriving to Aguas Calientes at least one day prior to your visit to Machu Picchu archaeological site.
+Aguas Calientes is a small town approximately 6 km from the archaeological site; it is primarily a tourist hub with hotels, restaurants, and a train station to serve travelers on their way to and from the site.

 1. Train from Cusco